anhnguyendepocen/BaselRBootcamp_2018July/_sessions/D2S1_Wrangling/Wrangling_practical.md

     gender == XX ~ "XX"))
 ```

 D4.
-The column `arms` is also numeric and not very meantingful.
+The column `arms` is also numeric and not very meaningful.
 Change `arms` so that it is a character column indicating the actual names of the trial arms.
 Here is a table of the mapping

 | arms | arms\_char                 |
 |:-----|:---------------------------|